 Installing Stay FROSTy

 Click below to expand Download Wabbajack from the home page (blue download button) https://www.wabbajack.org/#/ Place Wabbjack.exe in a new root folder on one of your drives (e.g. E:/Wabbajack).
 Run this exe and then once Wabbajack is fully installed select the big Browse Modlists button.
 Search for Stay FROSTy among the offerings here.
 You can filter by Fallout 4 at the top to help your search.
 Then click the download button for the Stay FROSTy listing.
 You’ll then have to specify 3 paths for install.
 Target Modlist: Should automatically be specified after selecting this in the UI.
 Installation Location: The location where this modlist will install to.
-Create a NEW FOLDER at the root of a drive, ideally on the same drive as where you have Fallout 4 and Wabbajack installed and path to this new folder to install to (e.g. E:/Stay FROSTy) Download Location: Will default to a Downloads subfolder within your installation location path.
+Create a NEW FOLDER at the root of a drive, ideally on the same drive as where you have Fallout 4 and Wabbajack installed and path to this new folder to install to (e.g. E:/Stay FROSTy).
+Do not install to the game folder!
+Download Location: Will default to a Downloads subfolder within your installation location path.
 It is fine to leave this as is unless you want the downloaded archives to go to another folder/drive where you have more space which you can specify here.
 Avoid using Windows-Protected directories for all of the above (Program Files, Desktop, etc.).
 Click the Play button and if you are a Nexus Premium user it will all automatically go through everything for you.
 Otherwise you will have to click through and download for each mod.
+Check out our Discord server linked at the bottom of this page for support if you have any questions or follow this video tutorial on how to install Wabbajack modlists if looking for a visual aid: https://youtu.be/Na7-MHiy9Ck

 After Installing Stay FROSTy